Understand and use the Journeys visualizations

 • Analyze by a single segment

 You can also hide noisy events, only show specific events, collapse repeated events, and view custom events.
-Any settings you change while viewing one visualization will carry over to the others.
+Any settings you change while viewing one visualization carry over to the others.

 Finally, in any Journeys visualization, you can remove an event, expand an event by property, filter by sequences that include the event and property pair, or create a cohort from an event.
 Just click the event and select the option you want from the menu that appears.